240304-Hexaware/Notes/Project/readme.md

 ## Functional Requirements
 A completed project will need to have the following features:
- - ~Authenticate users with registration and login~ now a stretch goal
- - Parse fixed-length files based on custom specification
+ - Parse fixed-length files based on custom specification (MVP #1)
- - Store parsed records in a database
+ - Store parsed records in a database (MVP #1)
- - Store fixed-length file metadata in database
- - Archive fixed-length files to block/object storage
+ - Archive fixed-length files to block/object storage (MVP #1)
+ - Store fixed-length file metadata in database - specifically the location where the archived file was stored (MVP #1)
- - View parsed records in JSON format
+ - View parsed records (3 views for MVP, see below) (MVP #2)
+   - Whenever I parse a file, I should imediately get the parsed data rendered on screen
+     - on the backend we get the fixed-length file, parse it according to a spec file, and return the JSON representation of all records parsed form that file.
+   - A view of all parsed records from the current user (even if we don't have real authentication)
+     - on the backend you get the request and query the database for all records associated with that user
+     - then return that collection of records to the front end, where it is "unwrapped" and rendered on screen (not just in the console)
+   - A view of all records that are of a specific type (for instance maybe I want to see all car records, which are those parsed from the fixed-lencth files that a car spec file describes)
+     - on the backend you get the request and query the database for all records associated with specific spec file.
+     - then return that collection of records to the front end, where it is "unwrapped" and rendered on screen (not just in the console)
+ - Offer a web UI for users to access functionality (MVP #1-3)

+The following items are now **stretch goals**, not required for MVP
+ - Authenticate users with registration and login
+   - You don't need to worry about authentication or authorization, but you will still want to keep track of a user interacting with the app.
+   - You can just send a username or something in the header so the backend knows who is requesting things
+   - Call this a "trusting system", if a request claims to be from user: kplummer, then we just accept that
  - Download copies of original fixed-length files from archive
+   - This is referring to recovering a copy of the original fixed-length file as it was archived
+   - see **demo-file-transfer** for example of sending files in HTTP requests and responses
  - Download a JSON representation of all records from a fixed-length file
- - Offer a web UI for users to access functionality
+   - This was referring to creating a text file with the JSON representations of the records.
+Now, just rendering the data on screen in the SPA is MVP and this is a stretch goal.

 ## Non-functional Requirements
 A completred project should also adhere to the following constraints:
  - ~User passwords should be encrypted~ auth is now a stretch goal
- - User inputs should be validated and sanitized
+ - ~User inputs should be validated and sanitized~ Don't worry too much about this, consider it a stretch goal.
+Focus primarily on making the workflows basic enough for end users.
+We will assume our users are smart and well behaved.
  - Information should be transmitted between client and server(s) [RESTfully](https://en.wikipedia.org/wiki/REST)
+   - This is absoutely required, and I think everyone is already doing this just fine.
+   - Resource representations should be sent in HTTP request/response bodies as JSON